Cover for learning to drive

 - Uninsured cars

-The vehicle you drive must also be insured under a separate annual motor insurance policy
+The vehicle you drive must also be insured under a separate annual motor insurance policy (unless you are the registered keeper of the car)

 - Full driving licence